 The following strange and simple entry in the 1895 death record for Moss, Østfold, Norway came up purely by chance: «Et i søen fundet lig» – a corpse found in the fjord.

 The eerie words somehow had to be investigated.
 Old editions of the local newspaper – Moss Avis – gave some clues.
-But still, there are many questions unanswered.
+But still, there are many unanswered questions.

 Moss Avis – Wednesday 3 July 1895

 «Early yesterday morning, a fisherman found a body drifting in the Oslofjord, just outside Bougetangen, Feste.
-He brought it to shore and informed the authorities.
+He brought it ashore and informed the authorities.

-It was a man, approximately 70 years of age and well dressed.
+The deceased is a man, approximately 70 years old and well dressed.
 In his pockets, they found a gold pocket watch and 45 kroner.
-His hair and beard are grey and he is rather bald.
+His hair and beard are grey, and he is rather bald.

 From what we know thus far, it is not likely that the man died from drowning or as a result of an accident, but rather from a gunshot through his right side temple.
-It is assumed that he shot himself, as the gun was fired from close range and the hair surrounding the wound was burnt.
+It is assumed that he shot himself, as the gun was fired at close range and the hair surrounding the wound has burn marks.

-Presumably, he walked as far out into the seawater as he possibly could and then there ended his life.
-When the body was found it didn’t seem to have been there for more than half an hour or so.
+Presumably, he walked as far out into the seawater as he possibly could – and then ended his life.
+When the body was found, it didn’t seem to have been there for more than half an hour or so.

-Thus far, the man has not been identified and he is most likely not of these whereabouts.
+Thus far, the man has not been identified – and he is most likely not from around here.
 Inside his hat, it is written with a pencil “Taberg” or “Toberg”.